Saving lives through safer speeds

 The Safer Speeds Trial is a partnership between the Shire of Augusta Margaret River and RAC, with support from Main Roads WA.

-Following detailed planning and community consultation conducted over recent years, the initiative will be implemented in the Shire of Augusta Margaret River in 2025.
-This will include community education.
+Following detailed planning and community consultation conducted over recent years, the initiative is being implemented in the Shire of Augusta Margaret River in 2025.

 Why reduce speeds?

-Reducing speed limits decreases the risk of people being seriously injured or killed on our roads.
+Reducing speed limits decreases the risk of people being killed or seriously injured on our roads.

-• More than 59 people were killed or seriously injured on roads in the Shire of Augusta Margaret River, between 2019 and 2023.
+59 people were killed or seriously injured in the Shire of Augusta Margaret River between 2019 and 2023.

 • Decreasing your speed decreases your stopping distance, giving you more time to react to a mistake or an unexpected hazard.